MarkyMan4/miducro/README.md

 - [ ] replace initial screen with a menu, include a way to see what different items do
 - [x] allow arrow keys for shooting in addition to mouse
   - [ ] player should face whatever direction is being held
+- [ ] continuation code - encode the state of the game in some string that the player can enter on a new run to pick up from where they ended but with full health